Danielku15/SlickGrid-wiki/Home.md

 When reporting bugs, please be specific (details are described in the above "Rules of conduct"):

 1. Include the version of SlickGrid.
-2. Include the reproduction steps.
-Describe about expected behavior & actual behavior.
+2. Start with an existing example and customise it as sparingly as possible to reproduce the problem.
+Include the reproduction steps.
+Describe expected behavior & actual behavior.
-(If possible, post code on [jsfiddle.net](http://jsfiddle.net/)).
 3. Use proper English that everybody can understand.

 <h2>What makes it different</h2>